Live Freaky! Die Freaky!

-Live Freaky Die Freaky is a stop motion-animated, musical independent film directed by John Roecker.
+Live Freaky!
+Die Freaky! is a 2006 American stop-motion animated independent musical film directed by John Roecker.
 It is a black comedy based on the Charles Manson murders.
-It premiered on DVD in the United States on January 17, 2006 and played in a few theatres on January 20, 27 and 28.
+It premiered on DVD in the United States on January 17, 2006, and played in a few theatres on January 20, 27 and 28.

 Plot

 The film starts out with a futuristic Nomad from the year 3069 who accidentally discovers the book "Helter Skelter" while searching for food in a desert on the former site of Los Angeles.
-He mistakes the book as the Bible, and reads it as if Charles Hanson (most of the character names are derived from real people involved with the Manson murders, with their names altered by changing a letter into an 'H') is the messiah.
+He mistakes the book as the Bible and reads it as if Charles Hanson (most of the character names are derived from real people involved with the Manson murders, with their names altered by changing a letter into an 'H') is the messiah.
 As he reads, we flash back to 1969 where Susan Hatkins meets Charlie during a bad LSD trip.
-Charlie then renames her Hadie and she is accepted into his family where they plan things to change the world, and make music.
+Charlie then renames her Hadie, and she is accepted into his family where they plan things to change the world and make music.
 After finding out that the snobby, nature hating actress Sharon Hate is supposed to be filming a movie in the desert where they are living, Charlie and the family plot to kill her.
 Charlie claims to get messages through songs, such as "I Want to Hold Your Hand" by The Beatles, which tell him to kill Sharon Hate.

-Soon after brutally murdering Sharon Hate and her friends, Hay and Abigail, the family goes after the Ha Biancas, after Mr. Ha Bianca (who was "very rude to Squeaky") decided to build a parking lot, which would cover the entire desert, in Sharon Hate's honor.
-They kill him and his wife, and are later found by the police in the desert, after which they have a trial and are sentenced to death by gassing, electric chair, and hanging til dead.
+Soon after brutally murdering Sharon Hate and her friends, Hay and Habigail, the family goes after the Ha Biancas, after Mr. Ha Bianca (who was "very rude to Squeaky") decided to build a parking lot, which would cover the entire desert, in Sharon Hate's honor.
+They kill him and his wife and are later found by the police in the desert, after which they have a trial and are sentenced to death by gassing, electric chair, and hanging til dead.

 We go back to the Nomad in 3069 who carves an X in his forehead and uses Charlie Manson as a sort of Messiah.

 Appearances

-This movie contains performances by many well known rock artists such as:
+This movie contains performances by many well-known rock artists such as: